How the coronavirus is impacting sport - KTVZ

 How the coronavirus is impacting sport

-As countries across the world scramble to get to grips with the coronavirus outbreak, sporting events across the board have been compromised.
+As the world scrambles to get to grips with the coronavirus outbreak, global sporting events are taking a hit.

-With the World Health Organization saying it’s time to prepare for a potential pandemic, it seems the list of sports affected by the virus will continue to grow.
+The World Health Organization is preparing for a potential pandemic, so it seems the list of sports affected by the virus will grow.

 There are fears Tokyo 2020 may be impacted but organizers insist preparations are going ahead as planned.